 Evaluation of cleaning contract

-An evaluation of the current level of contracted custodial services provided across the HMS campus was completed.
-The existing contract with an external vendor that supports HMS custodial services was reviewed and renegotiated resulting in a restructuring of services and reduced expense to HMS, without any change to the existing HMS custodial staffing levels.
+An evaluation of the level of contracted custodial services provided across the HMS campus was completed.
+The contract with an external vendor that supports HMS custodial services was reviewed and renegotiated, resulting in a restructuring of services and reduced expense to HMS, without any change to the existing HMS custodial staffing levels.

 Cleaning supply contract

-In early 2013 HMS competitive bid the contract for supplies for custodial use.
-A new vendor was approved and a three-year contract that will generate cost savings was signed.
+In early 2013, HMS competitive bid the contract for supplies for custodial use.
+A new vendor was approved and a three-year contract that generated cost savings was signed.